REHolt/Garage-Door-Controller/README.md

 # Garage-Door
-ESP8266 Garage Door opener with Android App
+ESP8266 Garage Door opener with Android App.

 This is yet another Garage Door Opener using an ESP8266.
 It sets up a simple HTTP-like server that works with Fauxmo and Amazon Echo.
 It is a modification of the basic Switch code to toggle the GPIO High and then Low The server will set a GPIO pin which will be automatically reset after a short (500ms) pause